 - Dropbox will wrongly report that files are synced, when they aren't.
 This is the "Fatal flaw", that lead me to look for another client.
 It can be "worked around", by restarting Dropbox every few days (see below).

-- Dropbox also will stop after windows installs updates (as it is prone to do, without asking).
+- Dropbox also will stop after windows installs updates (as it is prone to do every tuesday, without asking).
 This is annoying to say the least.
 See workarounds again.

 - Syncing -- it consumes lots of disk space and computer power.
 This problem can be avoided by devoting another computer to the syncing (a NAS), using an iscsi target that is shared.
 See below -- not for the faint of heart.